Phebe Stone: Missionary work

 In 1919, Stone and the nurse Lillian Wu, also a Johns Hopkins graduate, were recruited by the Woman's Foreign Missionary Society (WFMS) to work at the Elizabeth Skelton Danforth Memorial Hospital in Jiujang, a mission hospital sponsored by the Methodist Episcopal Church and the WFMS.
 Stone's sister was the founder and previous superintendent of the Methodist hospital, and Stone was chosen to replace her as the superintendent when she resigned.
 During Stone's time at the Danforth Hospital, she attended to patients, oversaw and taught the nurses, and spread awareness about both western medicine and Christianity.
 Her main area of expertise was obstetrics, and she detailed several cases in letters to her sister in 1919 and 1920, such as removing sebaceous and ovarian cysts, in addition to obstetrics cases.
 Stone also contributed to the growth of the hospital, initiating several renovation and expansion projects.
 As superintendent, she had the hospital floors varnished and roof renovated and upgraded the sewage system that had experienced frequent flooding.
 She also saw the need for patient gowns, as patients had previously worn their unhygienic personal clothing in the clean hospital beds.
 Additionally, as reporter Mary Ninde Gamewell noted, Stone added a laboratory, examining rooms, a recreational space for patients, and renovated patient bed overflow areas, all while remaining in the mission hospital's budget.
 Outside of the hospital, Stone continued practicing Christianity, becoming president of the Epworth League, an association for young adult Methodists, in 1919.

 In 1920, Stone left her position at Danforth to establish the Bethel Mission and Hospital with her sister.
 At Danforth, she and her sister grew frustrated of the pay disparity between Chinese and American nurses and hospital administrators that did not change despite their complaints with the WFMS representatives who oversaw the hospital budget.
-At the Bethel Misison, Stone was able to have more control of her responsibilities and finances all while continuing her medical work in the hospital and evangelism through the mission's church.
+At the Bethel Mission, Stone was able to have more control of her responsibilities and finances all while continuing her medical work in the hospital and evangelism through the mission's church.
 She was known as one of the best doctors in the area because of her medical and surgical skill as well as her genuine and kind personality.
 Many patients who came to Bethel requested her personally as a physician because of her reputation.